graphql-java/graphql-java/docs/execution.rst

 data result is particular to them.
 For example `nulls` are important in graphql results and hence you must set up the json mappers to include them.

-To ensure you get a JSON result that confirms 100% to the graphql spec, you should call `toSpecification` on the result and then send that back as JSON.
+To ensure you get a JSON result that conforms 100% to the graphql spec, you should call `toSpecification` on the result and then send that back as JSON.

 This will ensure that the result follows the specification outlined in http://facebook.github.io/graphql/#sec-Response